Frequently Asked Questions

 -

-As someone who understands the Spoon Theory, I recognize that living with CKD or autoimmune disease is an emotional marathon.
+As someone who understands the Spoon Theory, I recognize that living with an autoimmune disease is an emotional marathon.
 I provide a specialized space where you don't have to explain your fatigue.
 We move at a pace that respects your physical capacity and focuses on finding "Chronic Courage."